About Codeswap

 • It does not detect ad blockers or nag you to disable them.

-• It does not use AI-generated "expert author" personas with fake bios.
+• It does not invent "expert author" personas with fake bios.

 How content gets made

-Programmatic pages — model pages and comparisons — are generated from structured data in a MySQL database.
-The data is real (specs from official documentation, benchmark scores from cited primary sources).
-The prose around each page contains a unique data table above the fold and varies based on what's actually different about that entity.
-No two model pages share more than a structural skeleton.
+The model pages and comparisons are built from structured data in a database: specs from official documentation, benchmark scores from cited primary sources.
+Each page leads with a unique data table, and the surrounding text reflects what is actually different about that model, so no two pages read the same.

 What's on the roadmap